Encryption: Data in Transit Client to Node¶

 Example: [authentication] username = myusername password = mypassword [cql] ; Substitute for the version of Cassandra you are connecting to. version = 3.3.1 [connection] hostname = 127.0.0.1 port = 9042 factory = cqlshlib.ssl.ssl_transport_factory [ssl] certfile = /etc/scylla/db.crt ; Note: If validate = true then the certificate name must match the machine's hostname validate = true ; If using client authentication (require_client_auth = true in cassandra.yaml) you'll also need to point to your userkey and usercert. ; SSL client authentication is only supported via cqlsh on C* 2.1 and greater. ; This is disabled by default on all Instaclustr-managed clusters. userkey = /etc/scylla/db.key usercert = /etc/scylla/db.crt

-.pemfile on the every client that runs cassandra-stress
+cadb.pemfile and must be present on every client that runs cassandra-stress.

 openssl pkcs12 -export -out keystore.p12 -inkey /home/scylla/server_files/db.key -in /home/scylla/server_files/db.crt keytool -importkeystore -destkeystore keystore.jks -srcstoretype PKCS12 -srckeystore keystore.p12